810 S Wright St.

-Dr. Ramírez's book manuscript-in-preparation, tentatively titled Indigeneity on the Move: Transborder Politics from Michoacán to North Carolina, traces the movement of indigenous P’urhépecha migrants from Cherán, Michoacán, to and from North Carolina during the late twentieth century.
+Dr. Ramírez's book manuscript-in-preparation, tentatively titled Indigeneity on the Move: Transborder Politics from Michoacán to North Carolina (under advance contract with UNC Press), traces the movement of indigenous P’urhépecha migrants from Cherán, Michoacán, to and from North Carolina during the late twentieth century.
 Though many scholars have understood indigeneity as place-based, she contends that the evolution of P’urhépecha indigeneity as it travels and changes through time not only provides a counternarrative to “Mexican migration” that assumes a homogenous community; it also transforms the way scholars approach migrants, migration, and the global world.
 Her book sets forth a concrete example of a transborder, organized indigenous community intimately connected to North Carolina and Cherán.
 Through extensive transnational archival research in North Carolina and throughout Mexico that included examining newspapers, personal papers, and institutional and organizational records, as well as conducting oral histories, Dr. Ramírez considers how we think of a politics of indigeneity when it moves.

 PhD, History, Duke University

 Bachelor of Arts, History and journalism, University of Minnesota